archibald-carrion/Machine-learning-course/README.md

 ## Related Projects
 - [Convulotional neural network](https://github.com/archibald-carrion/Convolutional-neural-networks-sound-classification) used to detect sound of an ambulance.
 - [Prolog](https://github.com/archibald-carrion/Restaurant-food-composition-system) Expert Systems/Knowledge-Based Systems used to check given on data from a restaurant menu and clients which is the best dish to order.
+- [Smart decompiler](https://github.com/archibald-carrion/decompiler) used to decompile code from X86 assembly to a more readble C code.